This Isn't Another AI Consult

 AI Roundtable for Decision Makers

-16-weeks of honest, facilitated conversation with senior technology leaders who are making the same bets you are.
-No consultants.
-No slide decks.
-No one selling you a platform.
-Just a room full of people with the same problem as you facilitated by someone who has been building AI tools for >2 years.
+16-weeks of honest conversations with senior technology leaders who are all facing the same problems, facilitated by Andrew, who has been building AI tools for >2 years.

 # This Isn't Another AI Consult